quadrohedron/quub/README.md

 # quub
-Renders a cube that rotates with the device's rotation
+Renders a cube that rotates with the device's rotation.
+Made for Pythonista.